Last Updated on by Admin

 In today’s fast-paced world, staying connected to the internet is essential.
 With the advent of 3G, 4G, and most recently, 5G mobile data technology, we are able to enjoy faster speeds while connected.
 However, being able to use faster mobile Internet on your smartphone has its downside.
 One of the biggest drawbacks of using mobile data is that it drains your smartphone’s battery faster than Wi-Fi.

-It is a technical fact: 3G and 4G LTE drain battery faster than WiFi.
-As such, if you want to conserve battery on your smartphone while enjoying broadband speeds, connect via WiFi.
-If battery life is more important to you than speed and you do not have a WiFi hotspot available, change your mobile network connection from 3G to 2G.
+It is a technical fact: 3G drains battery faster than Wi-Fi.
+The same is true for 4G and 5G; they drain your battery faster than Wi-Fi.
+As such, if you want to conserve battery on your smartphone while enjoying broadband speeds, connect via Wi-Fi.
+If battery life is more important to you than speed, and you do not have a Wi-Fi hotspot available, change your mobile network connection from 3G to 2G.
 Your phone will connect via GPRS/EDGE, which is much slower than 3G, but you will experience much longer battery life.

-If you must use mobile internet via your network operator, do note the following:
+If you must use mobile data or Internet, do note the following:

-- GPRS/EDGE gives the slowest speeds, and longest battery life.
-We should not be mentioning these if you are looking for mobile broadband
+- GPRS/EDGE gives the slowest speeds, and longest battery life

 - 3G (covers 3.5G and 3.75G) is much faster, but your battery will drain faster

-- 4G supported mobiles (if your operator runs a 4G LTE network) will give you even faster speeds than 3G, but will drain your battery even faster
+- 4G LTE (if your phone and network have this) will give you faster speeds than 3G, but will drain your battery even faster

-The rule is this with network data: the faster you go, the more fuel you burn.
+The rule is this with mobile network data: the faster you go, the more fuel you burn.
 Simple.
 But if you have WiFi available, it is your best shot at getting good speed without emptying your battery in a few hours.
-So, be on the lookout for WiFi hotspots – commercial or free.
-If you are going to use a free Wifi hotspot, be aware of the security risks involved.